knative/docs/docs/eventing/getting-started.md

     END
     ```

-    Here, the command creates a `Trigger` that matches all `CloudEvents` of `source` `sendoff` and sends them to the event consumer `goodbye-display`.
+    Here, you have created a `Trigger` that matches all `CloudEvents` of `source` `sendoff` and sends them to the event consumer `goodbye-display`.

 3. Verify that the `Triggers` are working correctly by running the following command:

     ```sh
-    kubectl -n event-example get triggers
+    kubectl --namespace event-example get triggers
     ```

     This command displays the **NAME**, **Broker**, **SUBSCRIBER_URI**, **AGE** and readiness of the `Triggers` in your namespace.
 You should see something like this: